nottheswimmer/krita-copilot/README.md

 ## Support

-Krita has been tested on Windows.
+Krita Copilot has been tested on Windows.
 Linux and MacOS may be supported, but this has not been tested.

 ## Installation